Gourd Guide

 Traditional Method:

-Use either fresh or used yerba mate and fill the gourd to the top or 1cm under a metal brim.
+With already-used yerba mate leaves fill the gourd to the top or 1cm under a metal brim.
 Cover the yerba in 180ºF water and let sit for 24 hours.
 Remove the yerba, rinse, and scrape with a spoon to smooth out the inner walls.
 This process can be repeated a few times until the desired outcome, smoother walls and better flavor, are achieved.
 Complete the process by patting the gourd dry with a paper towel then placing it in front of a fan to dry.

 Cleaning: